Mr-Darth/Skriptness/learning/mysterious-script.md

 <details>
 <summary>The not-so-useless variables structure</summary>

-The variable structure can take in variables whose indices contain types.
+The variable structure can take in variables whose names contain types.
 Let's take `{_foo::%number%} = 1` from the provided script.
 > This variable is internally stored as `{_foo::<number>} = 1`.

-When the variable is now used, if the return type of *the expression* in the index has that type as a *first registered* supertype and the variable is not set, it defaults to `1`.
+When the variable is now used, if the return type of *the expression* in the variable name has that type (`number`) as its *closest registered* type, it defaults to `1` when the variable is not set.
-> The first registered supertype here means either the type itself if it is available or the closest registered type.
+> The closest registered type here means either the type itself if available or the closest registered supertype. \
+> For example, the type `cow` is not actually registered as a classinfo, so the closest type to `cow` is `livingentity`.

-*Note:* Don't be fooled by the fact that these variables accept types!
+*Note:* Don't be fooled by the fact that these variables' names accept types!
 Indices will still always end up as strings.
 </details>

 <details>
 <summary>The serial killer comma</summary>

 The serial comma (also known as the Oxford comma) is not properly supported by the Skript parser, so adding it to any conjunction makes it behave like `and`.
-This means that the `, or` in `1, 2, or 3` will be considered as `and`.
+For example, this means that the `, or` in `1, 2, or 3` will be considered as `and`.
 </details>

 <details>